symfony/symfony-docs/guides/symfony1.rst

 Create a new project
 --------------------

-In a symfony 1 environment, to create a new project, you used the global "symfony" executable, or the one contained in the data/bin folder of the symfony1 source:
+In a symfony 1 environment, to create a new project, you use the global "symfony" executable, or the one contained in the data/bin folder of the symfony1 source:

 .. code-block::